CreepyCat2005/Star-Tools/README.md

 If you liked the idea and the concept you can help me with the development or just throw in a few ideas :D

 [![Join our Discord server!](https://invidget.switchblade.xyz/4ZgQjVsUyR)](https://discord.gg/4ZgQjVsUyR)

+I know, my code is a mess if you look at the formating xD